yclas/documentation/docker-configuration.md

 ---
-title:  Docker configuration for Open-Classifieds
+title:  Docker configuration for Yclas Self Hosted
 date:   2015-09-18 10:26:48
 categories: Development
 tags: [Development]
 permalink: /docker-image/
 ---
-The following guide describe how you can use a docker image to install Open-Classifieds.
+The following guide describe how you can use a docker image to install Yclas Self Hosted.

 ### What is installed